RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 -->

-# M&F3rd, CHAPTER 10
+# M&F 4th, Chapter 10

 ###### Conflicts of Interest: Specific Rules

 ## Introduction

 As our authors point out,
-the conflicts discussed in this chapter have several things in common.
+the conflicts discussed in this chapter are so common that each gets its own special subsection under [Model Rule 1.8][aba1.8].
-First, they occur so often
+Second, lawyers confronted by these issues cannot rely on their instincts alone, because personal interests color their view of the fairness of the transaction.
-that special rules have evolved from general conflicts of interest provisions.
+The lawyer is like the barber in one of Warren Buffett's favorite sayings, namely:
-Second, lawyers confronted by these issues cannot rely on their instincts, because personal interests color their view of the fairness of the transaction.
+Don't ask your barber if you need a haircut.

-For both these reasons,
+For these reasons,
-MR 1.8 has developed an almost *per se* approach that either prohibits or heavily regulates the conflict, which is designed both to protect clients and remind lawyers of their obligations.
+Model Rule 1.8 has developed an almost *per se* approach that either prohibits or specifically regulates the conflict to remind lawyers of their primary obligation, which is to serve their clients.

 ## Model Rule 1.8

 ###### Current Clients: Specific Rules

-Model Rule 1.7 is the *general* conflicts rule.
+[Model Rule 1.7][aba1.7] is the *general* conflicts rule.
-Model Rule 1.8 is the *specific* conflicts rule, specifically the conflicts that give the profession a bad name.
+[Model Rule 1.8][aba1.8] is the *specific* conflicts rule, specifically the conflicts that give the profession a bad name.
 Formerly known as the "prohibited transactions" rule, it's as if the ABA said,